 This is the daily and somewhat tedious part of blog management.
-It’s really not for everyone, although a WordPress freelancer will tend to enjoy the organizational and administrative aspects of it.
+It’s really not for everyone, although a freelancer for WordPress will tend to enjoy the organizational and administrative aspects of it.

 Basically, you need to keep content fresh so your readers will be compelled to return often.
 You also need fresh content as you reach wider audiences so that you can attract a wider range of individuals.
 Fresh content also tells them that you are active and engaged and up-to-date in all aspects concerning your industry.
 This means huge plus points for your brand.

-A WordPress freelancer will know how to choose the topics in sequence that make the most sense for your purposes.
+A freelancer for WordPress will know how to choose the topics in sequence that make the most sense for your purposes.
 For instance, some topics are seasonal and will be much more powerful when used at the right time.
 Other topics are more general or timeless, and should be used in a different set of logical intervals.
-A professional WordPress freelancer knows how to calendar these topics to generate maximum impact.
-In addition, if the WordPress freelancer is not doing the writing for you, you will want them to manage what topics the writer is going to work on next.
+A professional freelancer for WordPress knows how to calendar these topics to generate maximum impact.
+In addition, if this freelancer is not doing the writing for you, you will want them to manage what topics the writer is going to work on next.
 Scheduling will get messed up – or there may be nothing at all to schedule – if the writer doesn’t have the right topics prepared at the right times.

 Closely related to scheduling is Analytics tracking, whether through Google or another platform.
-The best WordPress freelancer blog managers will know how to use Analytics to gauge responses and track reader engagement.
+The best freelancer for WordPress blog management will know how to use Analytics to gauge responses and track reader engagement.
 This is an important factor that will affect what type of content you want to share next, and how you want to adjust the scheduling to publish at the exact best times for maximum clicks and engagement.

 If you have good content and proper SEO, you will soon see a marked improvement in your site visits.
 High traffic provides golden opportunities, but it also attracts riff-raff.
 You can save time by having all the comments on your blog publish automatically, but this means that an increased amount of spam is going to get through.
 Spam is ugly and can hurt your reputation.

-A WordPress freelancer can easily spend a few minutes every day going through your comments to filter out the good stuff from the chaff.
+A freelancer for WordPress can easily spend a few minutes every day going through your comments to filter out the good stuff from the chaff.
 This helps to preserve your brand integrity.
 Responding to comments, whether they are questions or not, is also an important part of building rapport with your audience.
-A good WordPress freelancer will know how to engage with these readers who are reaching out so that you can build relationships and establish new ones.
+A good freelancer for WordPress will know how to engage with these readers who are reaching out so that you can build relationships and establish new ones.

 At a certain point, you will want to expand your efforts outside your own blog.
 Much of the traffic that you want to access is out there, and one of the best ways to grab it is to do organic outreach.

-Your blog has a lot of untapped potential that you can take good advantage of if you have a WordPress freelancer to help you manage it.
-Plus, when you hire a remote WordPress freelancer, you can get quality work and stay within your budget at the same time.
+Your blog has a lot of untapped potential that you can take good advantage of if you hire a freelancer for WordPress to help you manage it.
+Plus, when you hire a remote freelancer for WordPress, you can get quality work and stay within your budget at the same time.
 Once you are comfortable with remote hiring, you can also hire freelance writers and other specialists who can help you level up your business while remaining lean.

 Julia Valdez is teacher by profession and long-time lover of the art of words on paper and the stage.
 She spends most of her time doing freelance content writing and management, community volunteer work with the Philippine Advocates for Resilient Communities, adventuring with the Greenhouse Christian Fellowship, and sharing lots of laughs over little crazy things.